tannuchoudhary/6th-Sem/soft-computing.md

 * In this field of Computer Engineering, you can say it is core part of soft computing and computing working on advanced level like Machine learning, Artificial intelligence, etc.

+# MODULE - 2

+## Biological neural network vs Artificial neural network

+* Biological neural networks are made of oscillators — this gives them the ability to filter inputs and to resonate with noise.
+It also gives them the ability to retain hidden firing patterns.
+* Artificial neural networks are time-independent and cannot filter their inputs.
+They retain fixed and apparent (but black-boxy) firing patterns after training.
+* The interactions of different types of noise with different elements of artificial neural networks is still a wide-open research topic.
+We know noise can be used to regularize their performance or to help avoid local minimums in gradient descent.
+* The brain’s ability to restructure its connections is called synaptic plasticity, and it is achieved through Long-Term Potentiation.
+Artificial neural networks determine their connectivity using gradient descent during training.
+The gradient is calculated using backpropagation, which we can compare to Hebbian Long-Term Potentiation.
+## Artificial neural networks
+Artificial neural networks (ANNs), usually simply called neural networks (NNs), are computing systems inspired by the biological neural networks that constitute animal brains.
+An ANN is based on a collection of connected units or nodes called artificial neurons, which loosely model the neurons in a biological brain.

 # Types of machine learning techniques: Supervised, unsupervised and reinforcement learning
 ![Screenshot from 2021-11-30 01-01-45](https://user-images.githubusercontent.com/42698268/143930784-47d6708e-dd1b-450e-9d89-9c9f572f89bc.png)